 Monday, April 4th, 2016, 7:00 p.m., Van Bien Training Centre

 1. Call to order

-To increase the effectiveness of this section of the agenda, we suggest that people report on ideas that may be of interest to other PACs, or concerns that other PACs could help with.
+3. PAC Networking and discussion (To increase the effectiveness of this section of the agenda, we suggest that people report on ideas that may be of interest to other PACs, or concerns that other PACs could help with.)

 7:30pm – Partner groups enter

-c) Prince George District Teachers Association Report (Matt Pearce, Tina Cousins)
+c) Prince George District Teachers Association Report (Richard Giroday)

-d) Prince George Principal and Vice Principals Association Report (Faith Mackay)
+d) Prince George Principal and Vice Principals Association Report (Dan Watt)

 a) Executive Board Report (Sarah Holland)